 “I am honored to represent what I think was the ideal of this,” Mouzon said.
 “What we have here is the unicorn.
-They’re not white, they’re not rich, they’re from Jersey City.”
+They’re not white, they’re not rich.
+They’re from Jersey City.”

-“I definitely want to give people opportunity who got in trouble like myself,” he said.
+“I definitely want to give people an opportunity who got in trouble like myself,” he said.
 “I’m just an open book to help the next person get ahead in life.”

 “What do you do with the South Hudson Civic Association?”
 Jersey City CCB Chair Brittney Bunney asked.

-Margetis said with the association that he has helped minorities and felons get jobs and been involved in activities with seniors and kids.
+Margetis said with the association that he has helped minorities and felons get jobs and has been involved in activities with seniors and kids.
 He noted he coaches youth sports in the city as well.